Gabriel2409/obsidian_notes/Snowflake - Clustering.md

 - Clustering can degrade, particularly if the table is large and there are a lot of DML operations
 - Snowflake support automatic clustering by designating one or more table columns as clustering keys (we can also define them on materialized views): the goal is to colocate date of the clustering key in the same micro-partitions
 - Automatic clustering is a serverless feature and uses compute and storage cost
-- Clustering should be reserved for large tables that in the multi terabyte range where typical queries filter a large part of the data
+- Clustering should be reserved for large tables in the multi terabyte range where typical queries filter a large part of the data
 - Clustering is better for tables that are not modified often
 - Snowflake recommends a maximum of 3 or 4 columns with a cardinality that is not too low and not too high and with the lowest cardinality selected first